 Application has been made to list each series of the Notes on the Luxembourg Stock Exchange.
 In connection with the listing application, the Amended and Restated Certificate of Incorporation and the Amended and Restated By-Laws of Visteon and a legal notice relating to the issuance of the Notes have been deposited prior to listing with the Greffier en Chef du Tribunal d'Arrondissement de et à Luxembourg, where copies thereof may be obtained upon request.
-Copies of the above documents together with this Prospectus Supplement, the accompanying Prospectus, the Indenture and Visteon's current Quarterly Report, as well as all of its future Annual Reports and Quarterly Reports, so long as any of the Notes are outstanding, will be made available for inspection at the main office of BNP Paribas Luxembourg in Luxembourg.
-BNP Paribas Luxembourg will act as intermediary between the Luxembourg Stock Exchange, Visteon and the holders of the Notes.
-In addition, copies of the Annual Reports and Quarterly Reports of Visteon may be obtained free of charge at such office.
+Copies of the above documents together with this Prospectus Supplement, the accompanying Prospectus, the Indenture dated as of June 23, 2000 and Visteon's current Quarterly Report, as well as all of its future Annual Reports and Quarterly Reports, so long as any of the Notes are outstanding, will be made available for inspection at the main office of BNP Paribas Luxembourg in Luxembourg, 10A Boulevard Royal, L-2093 Luxembourg.
+BNP Paribas Luxembourg will act as intermediary between Visteon and the holders of the Notes.
+In addition, copies of the Annual Reports and Quarterly Reports of Visteon, as well as all documents mentioned under "Where You Can Find More Information" in the accompanying Prospectus, may be obtained free of charge at the main office of BNP Paribas Luxembourg in Luxembourg.